 - Except in special circumstances, those members applying for the status of Fellow of the Society for Reproductive Biology will hold a PhD or equivalent research degree.
 Members will usually become eligible to apply for the status of Fellow of the Society for Reproductive Biology 16 or more years after completing their PhD or equivalent senior tertiary degree.

 - There will be no monetary award associated with the status of Fellow of the Society for Reproductive Biology.

-- Applications for election to the status of Fellow of the Society of Reproductive Biology shall be considered annually and must be lodged with the Fellowship Committee by the 1st May or the last working day preceding the 1st of May.
+- Applications for election to the status of Fellow of the Society of Reproductive Biology shall be considered annually and must be lodged with the Fellowship Committee by the 14th of June or the last working day preceding the 14th of June

 - Members who are in good financial standing and who have been financial members of the Society for Reproductive Biology for at least five years shall be able to apply for status as a Fellow of the Society for Reproductive Biology.